 There is generally very little information regarding this type of oil spills.
-In Task E6 part of the analysis is to collect data on these type of spills.
-If this type of
+In Task E6 part of the analysis is to collect data on these types of spills.
+If this type of information can be obtained, it is possible to calculate an average "spill-factor" for platforms.
+If this information cannot be obtained, the risk will be quantified by making some very simplified assumptions.